CigarsSmoker/Clone/Cookies.md

 ***

 [1] This is about standard [HTTP Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie) header.
-Cookies can still be "stolen", and send to remote server by rogue javascript in other data structures (POST request for example).
+Cookies can still be "stolen", and send to remote server by a rogue javascript in other data structures (POST request for example).
 This can be counteracted by blocking such rogue scripts in uMatrix and using specialized cookie-blocking extensions ([#7](https://github.com/uBlockOrigin/uMatrix-issues/issues/7))